 Generally, a website consists of two parts — the front end and the back end.
 The front end, also known as the client-side, is what you see in the browser.
 The back end, or server-side, is everything that happens "under the hood," and its components aren't immediately obvious.

-In the video above, Web Developer Carlos Grijalva gives us an example.
+In the video above, Web Developer Carlos Grijalva gives us an analogy.
 Think of a website as a restaurant.
 When you first sit down, you're presented with a menu, which may include pictures and descriptions of the items you can order.
 When you place your order, you might request something specific, like a salad with dressing on the side.
-This is similar to how the front end works.
+This represents the front end.

 Then, the kitchen staff takes your order, gets the ingredients from the refrigerator and pantry, cooks them together, and brings you your food.
-This is essentially how the back end works.
+This represents the back end.

 Below, we'll take a closer look at the back end, what Back-End Developers do, the tools they use, and how to become one.